Individual Savings Bonds

 It is not possible to make a withdrawal during the term of the deposit.

-At the end of this term, all withdrawals must be made to an account in the same name.
+At the end of this term, All withdrawals must be made to a UK account in the same name.

 No charges apply to this account (except for those referred to in our terms and conditions, where we permit early withdrawal at our discretion with charges on transfer before maturity).